Saint Maurus: Life of Saint Maurus

-A long Life of St. Maurus appeared in the late 9th century, supposedly composed by one of Maurus's 6th-century contemporaries.
+A long Life of St. Maurus was supposedly composed by one of Maurus's 6th-century contemporaries, completed around 604.
+This original Vita came into the possession of Abbot Odo of Glanfeuil, who found it to be in terrible condition and the Latin to be illegible.
+Thus, he sought to copy it while improving the language, publishing his version in 863.
 According to this account, the bishop of Le Mans, in western France, sent a delegation asking Benedict for a group of monks to travel from Benedict's new abbey of Monte Cassino to establish monastic life in France according to the Rule of St. Benedict.
-The Life recounts the long journey of Maurus and his companions from Italy to France, accompanied by many adventures and miracles as Maurus is transformed from the youthful disciple of Benedict into a powerful, miracle-working holy man in his own right.
+The Life recounts the long journey of Maurus and his companions from Italy to France, marked by many adventures and miracles, as Maurus is transformed from a youthful disciple of Benedict into a powerful, miracle-working holy man in his own right.
 According to this account, after the great pilgrimage to Francia, Maurus founded Glanfeuil Abbey as the first Benedictine monastery in Gaul.
 It was located on the south bank of the Loire river, a few miles east of Angers.
-The nave of its thirteenth-century church and some vineyards remain today (according to tradition, the chenin grape was first cultivated at this monastery.)
+The nave of its thirteenth-century church and some vineyards remain today (according to tradition, the chenin grape was first cultivated at this monastery).

-Scholars such as Hippolyte Delehaye believe that this Life of Maurus is a forgery by the late-9th-century abbot of Glanfeuil, Odo.
-It was composed, as were many such saints' lives in Carolingian France, to popularize local saints' cults.
-The bones of Maurus were "discovered" at Glanfeuil by one of Odo's immediate predecessors, Gauzlin, in 845.
-Gauzlin likely invented or at least strongly promoted the cult of Benedict's disciple, taking advantage of Glanfeuil's proximity to two famous and prosperous Benedictine culture centers of the Loire region: the cult of Benedict's bones at Fleury and that of Scholastica's relics at Le Mans.
+Some have thought the Vita to be a forgery by Odo of Glanfeuil.
+Most famously Hippolyte Delehaye, who called it so in an off-hand comment in his Introduction to Hagiography.
+However, there is no general academic consensus on the authenticity of the Vita.
+The Bollandists noted in the conclusion of their discussion of the Vita that "Odo would indeed have earned greater gratitude from a curious posterity if he had published it as he found it, or if he wished to add anything, had done so in a separate commentary."
+Scholars such as Beda Adlhoch, meanwhile, defended a more reliable Odo.
+The relics of Saint Maurus were discovered in 845 by one of Odo's predecessors, Gauzlin.
+Glanfeuil was also in close proximity to two other famous and prosperous Benedictine centers: Fleury, housing Saint Benedict's relics, and Le Mans, housing that of Scholastica's.
+All writers, at least from the ninth century, are unanimous in affirming with Amalarius, that Maurus of Anjou, the French abbot, was the same Maurus who was the disciple of Benedict; which is also proved against certain modern critics, by Thierry Ruinart in his Apologia Missionis St. Mauri.